 It’s no secret that games dominate app stores.
 They get all the attention, they top the charts, and they make millions of dollars – no wonder everyone wants a piece of that app pie.
 The problem is, that pie isn’t very big.
 There’s not enough to go around.
-Most gaming apps don’t make it to the the charts, much less make developers luctratively rich.
+Most gaming apps don’t make it to the top of the charts, much less make developers lucratively rich.

 So, what’s an appster to do?

-Be adventurous and try a different pie, of course, by building apps in smaller, less saturated niches.
+It all comes down to mobile app economics and what that means for venturing into new territories of gaming.
+Be adventurous and try a different pie.
+And you can do this by building apps in smaller, less saturated niches.